The Book Themes We Love Most and How to Write Your Own

 The theme is the message your story is about.
 While your plot is the story itself, your plot and characters come together to share the message you want the reader to take away.
 It is the central idea behind your story.

 As the author, the theme is the message you are sharing with your story but one you are never explicitly stating.
-Instead, you are demonstrating this message through repeated actions and events throughout your book, painting a larger picture.
+Instead, you are demonstrating this message through character development, repeated actions, and events throughout your book.

 Imagine the eye rolling you'd induce if your protagonist exclaimed, “Good triumphs over evil again!” or “I only did this because an event in my past robbed me of my innocence.”